 - Holy water is the essential element of the Epiphany celebration.
 Priests say that it is sanctified and acquires magical properties through the direct intervention of the Holy Spirit.

-- Epiphany is an ancient tradition in the Church, its celebration being recorded since the 3rd century.
-From the beginning, one of the most important feasts in the Christian world, along with Easter and Christmas in the Christian world.
+- Epiphany is an ancient tradition in the Church, its celebration being recorded since the beginning; one of the most important feasts in the Christian world, along with Easter and Christmas in the Christian world.

 While Western Christians primarily commemorate the coming of the Magi at the birth of the Christ Child and thus the physical manifestation of the Saviour to the Gentiles.
 Christians honor the Baptism of Jesus in the Jordan River as a manifestation of the Son of God to the world.